-You’ve seen our story and read about the commitment Michael and I have to animal welfare.
+You’ve seen our story and read about the commitment Catnip Casa has to animal welfare.
 Catnip Casa Cat Refuge is an organization created to allow the community to support and provide for special needs cats, as well as to educate those who want to foster them.
-Our Love & Cuddles program provides a venue for people in our community to help seniors and their pets by providing boarding or foster care for pets when owners are hospitalized, allowing the pets to return home.
-This helps the pets, the owners, and the local shelters that can use their space for other animals.
 We truly believe with education and support there will be fewer aging and special needs animals spending sad days in local shelters.
 In addition, we want to begin to fill the gap in services for our veterans, seniors, and disabled persons who are often faced with giving up a pet due to a temporary illness and lack of resources.
-My first hat is that of President; my second hat is intake and nursing for the animals; my third hat is that of Treasurer; and my fourth hat is Webmaster and designer.
+My first hat is that of President; my second hat is intake and nursing for the animals; my third hat is that of Treasurer, and my fourth hat is Webmaster and designer.

 Co-President and Chief Technology Volunteer – Michael Leisch (Texas)

 As of our annual meeting in 2018, Michael joined the board as co-president, as well as continuing to help with the other heavy lifting (cat litter and food deliveries come to mind) and technical challenges.
 According to Michael, he is the CTO, which stands for Cat Trap Opener, but we know he does way more than that.
 He’s a very important part of this organization.
 Over thirty years of banking and technical experience gives him the expertise to keep our software current and the site secure and online when technical problems befall us.
 He scoops, handles vet pickup and delivery, and keeps us online, on top of working full time in his day job.
 We are grateful for his time and labor in all capacities.

 Director/Vice President – Tia Stevens (Arizona)